-While different OPD maps are used for each SI, these OPD maps do not include wavefront error contributions from optics internal to the science instrument.
+As noted above, these older files accidentally do also include conservative models for wavefront error contributions from optics internal to the science instrument.
+This is why the models for NIRSpec and MIRI have such higher WFE.
+We recommend the use of the newer "prelaunch_predicted" OPDs instead.
 Additional details on the SI-specific wavefront error models are given under each instrument model section below.